Belgian Royals Commemorate Dead in Laeken

 The mass came on the same day that Het Nieuwsblad and other Belgian media outlets reported that King Albert last year distributed 110,000€ to some 500 people (200€ each) who sent ‘begging’ letters to the Royal Palace.
 According to the report, over 10,000 letters are sent to the palace asking the King for money or other forms of assistance.
 Each letter is reviewed by the appropriate group within the originating municipality, before recommendations are made to the King, who then distributes money from the ‘Article Association of the Queen’ fund.
 The reports also state that this amount is up from previous years.Filed under Austrian Royals, Belgian Royals, Liechtenstein Royals, Luxembourg Royals

-Tagged Albert II of Belgium, Archduchess Marie-Astrid, Archduke Carl Christian, Archduke Lorenz, Austria-Este, Finances, King Philippe, Mass, Prince Laurent, Princess Astrid of Belgium, Princess Claire of Belgium, Princess Léa, Princess Margaretha, Princess Marie Esmeralda, Queen Fabiola, Queen Mathilde, Queen Paola, Royal Crypt.
+Tagged Albert II of Belgium, Archduchess Marie-Astrid, Archduke Carl Christian, Archduke Lorenz, Austria-Este, Finances, King Philippe, Mass, Prince Laurent, Princess Astrid of Belgium, Princess Claire of Belgium, Princess Léa, Princess Margaretha of Liechtenstein, Princess Marie Esmeralda, Queen Fabiola, Queen Mathilde, Queen Paola, Royal Crypt.

 - Belgian Royals attend Mass in remembrance of the deceased family members